Xechorizo/KeepErSafe/README.md

 ### How do I set it up?
 - Download, install, and run [KeepErSafe](https://github.com/Xechorizo/KeepErSafe/blob/master/KeepErSafe.msi).
-- Add your friends' IP addresses to the list, or try the Automagic button (requires Windows 10 or higher).
+- If using Manual mode, add your friends' IP addresses to the list.

 ### How do I use it?
 __GTAV__